EllisLab/No-Follow/no_follow/README.md

 - `time` - Allows you to specify how much time (in days) a member account must be active before its member url will be ignored.
 This allows newly created member accounts to be reviewed for a short period before their urls are ignored.
 Only works if the group parameter is set.
-- `whitelist` - (y/n) Allows you to use the ExpressionEngine Whitelist to ignore URLs that are whitelisted.
+- `allowlist` - (y/n) Allows you to use the ExpressionEngine Allow List to ignore URLs that are listed in the allow list.

 ## Change Log

+### 3.0

+- Updated plugin to be 6.0 compatible
+- Removed deprecated blacklist/whitelist in favor of blockedlist/allowlist

 ### 2.0